 Features include voicemail with custom answer messages, SMS voicemail notification, a web-based phone directory, customisable call divert, number withholding, and Fring compatibility to use with your mobile phone.

-The pay-as-you-go option includes free calls to other VoIP providers; free evening and weekend calls cost £2.93/month and anytime calls are £4.88/month.
+The pay-as-you-go option includes free calls to other VoIP providers with anytime calls for £4.99/month.

 Plusnet User Reviews